 COVID-19 vaccination is a key factor in the health and safety of the UWM campus community.
 It is crucial to stay up to date on vaccine doses, particularly booster shots.

-UWM, in partnership with the Milwaukee Health Department, is hosting walk-in vaccination clinics at the UWM Student Union in the Union Ballroom.
+UWM, in partnership with the Milwaukee Health Department, is hosting walk-in vaccination clinics at the UWM Student Union.
 The clinics are open to UWM students, faculty and staff, as well as community members.

-Pfizer, Moderna and J&J vaccines are available, including separate Pfizer pediatric doses for children 5 to 11 years old.
+Pfizer and Moderna vaccines are available, including separate Pfizer pediatric doses for children 5 to 11 years old.

 Before arriving at the clinic, parents and guardians should pre-register their child and complete the consent at this Wisconsin Department of Health Services link.

-Go to vaccines.gov to find COVID-19 vaccinations in any community.
+Local pharmacies also have appointment availability.
+Go to vaccines.gov to find COVID-19 vaccination locations in any community.

 All COVID-19 vaccinations are free of charge.
 The federal government is providing the vaccine for free to anyone living in the United States, regardless of immigration or health insurance status.